Preventative and Wellness Care

 Boarding for Dogs and Cats of Active Clients

-Johnston Animal Hospital offers boarding services for dogs and cats year round, including holidays.
+Johnston Animal Hospital offers boarding services for dogs and cats of active clients year round, including holidays.
 You can head for vacation and know your dogs or cats are in good hands.
 For the protection of all boarding and hospitalized patients, pets are required to be up to date on vaccinations and free of internal and external parasites prior to the date of boarding.

 We serve Purina Veterinary Diets unless you provide your pet’s special diet.
 Indoor and outdoor kennel spaces are available.
 Medications are administered by trained team members.